-Internal combustion engine run through the combustion of air/fuel mixture.
+Internal combustion engines run through the combustion of air/fuel mixture.

 Spark plugs are used to provide the necessary spark for ignition.
 This will then move the pistons and crankshaft.

-Typical gasoline engines use air to fuel ratio of 14.7:1.
+Typical gasoline engines use an air to fuel ratio of 14.7:1.

-However, inefficiencies can cause more fuel being supplied to the engines.
+However, inefficiencies can cause more fuel to be supplied to the engines.
 When this happens, we say the engine is running rich.

 Causes of a Rich Mixture